It’s great you decided to use WordPress for your website… now what?

 - Offsite Storage – Upload to Dropbox for multiple backups.

-- Backups Archive – 90-365 days of backups available (depends upon the plan)
+- Backups Archive – 90-365 days of backups available (depending upon the plan)

 - Automatic Backups – No need to remember if you performed a backup.
 On-demand backups are possible as well